sct-pipeline/vertebral-labeling-validation/README.md

     cd vertebral-labeling-validation
     ```

-### Running the preprocessing scripts
+### 1. Preprocessing

 1. First, edit `testing_list.txt` to include a list of subjects you want to process.
-Here, `testing_list.txt` is includes subjects from the `sct_testing_large` dataset.
+Here, `testing_list.txt` includes only subjects from the `sct-testing-large` dataset.
 However, if you're using a different dataset, you will want to specify a different list of subjects.

 2. (Optional) If you are using a `git-annex` dataset, you will want to make sure the files for these subjects are actually downloaded.
 For example: